 India is a land of rich cultures, traditions, and customs.
-Dance and art forms are an integral part of the Indian culture, practiced from ages with immense talent and skill.
+Dance and art forms are an integral part of the Indian culture, practiced for ages with immense talent and skill.
 It has embedded within itself a wide variety of folk and tribal dances performed with great vigor and energy in different parts of the country.
 Each of the dance forms has unique attire which distinguishes the dancers from others.
 The dances are normally performed during special occasions or in some religious ceremonies.
 In this article, I will discuss some of the popular tribal and folk dances of India.

-Bihu is one of the popular folk dances of India and is the speciality of the state of Assam.
+Bihu is one of the popular folk dances of India and is the specialty of the state of Assam.
 The dancers tap their feet in rhythmic movements at the beat of the drums and the melodious sound of the flutes.
 The dance is performed by the women folk while the menfolk engage in playing the musical instruments.
 The key instruments used for the music are the drums, flutes, Baahi, Pepa and Gagana mostly made of bamboo.

 The dancers wear the traditional Assamese dress, Mekhla, the colors being mostly a combination of mustard and red.
 The musicians wear dhotis and shirts with headbands.
 The drum beats and the sound of the other instruments are operated with such power and energy that you will be thrilled by it.
 The dancers form groups swaying around with small steps and moving their hands fast in sequence.